kubernetes-client/java/README.md

 ## Release

-Starting from `20.0.0` (Kubernetes 1.28), `client-java-api` was introduced non-backward-compatible changes.
+Starting from `20.0.0` (Kubernetes 1.28), `client-java-api` has introduced non-backward-compatible changes.
 Optional parameters are now consolidated into a single object, and Java8 support has been removed.
 For Java8 users or those preferring the old SDK interface, a legacy SDK module version is available with a "-legacy" suffix, like `20.0.0-legacy`.